Gratitude at Work

 But if gratitude is so beneficial, why do we seem to be taking it for granted at our places of work?
 According to a recent TinyPulse report, only one-third of workers receive recognition when they go the extra mile.

 Common Myths & Misconceptions

 “They are getting paid to do good work.”
-That may be true, but work is a two-way street and it should be a relationship that is mutually beneficial.
+That may be true, but work is a two-way street, and it should be a mutually beneficial relationship.
 A job might result in a paycheck, but the majority of workers––not just millennials and Gen Z––want to feel that their contributions matter; it creates a sense of meaning.
-Gratitude is like GPS; it helps people know where they are and keeps them on track, which is beneficial for the individual as well as the organization; it’s a win-win situation.
+Gratitude is like GPS; it helps people know where they are and keeps them on track, which is beneficial for the individual and the organization; it’s a win-win situation.

 70% of workers claim they would work harder (yes, even harder) if they sensed their efforts were being better recognized (Source: Hubspot).